New from Cascade Books:

 In Defense of Civility: How Religion Can Unite America on Seven Moral Issues That Divide Us — Westminster John Knox Press, 2010

-From “the big four” (abortion, homosexuality, euthanasia, and stem-cell research) to war, poverty, and the environment, this timely book considers religion’s impact on moral debates in America’s past and present.
+From “the big four” (abortion, homosexuality, euthanasia, and stem-cell research) to war, poverty, and the environment, this book considers religion’s impact on moral debates in America’s past and present.
 James Calvin Davis argues for religion’s potential to enrich both the content and the civility of public conversation.
-This book will interest all concerned citizens yearning for more careful thinking about the role of religion in public debate.
+This book will interest all concerned citizens yearning for more careful thinking about the role of religion in public discourse.

 On Religious Liberty: Selections from the Works of Roger Williams — The Belknap Press of Harvard University Press, 2008